 How to Transpose in VBA?

-Switching rows and columns is one of the data manipulation technique almost all the users do in excel.
+Switching rows and columns is one of the data manipulation techniques almost all the users do in excel.
 The process of converting horizontal data to vertical and vertical data to horizontal is called as “Transpose” in excel.
-I am sure you must be familiar with Transposing in a regular worksheet, in this article we will show you how to use the transpose method in VBA coding.
+I am sure you must be familiar with Transposing in a regular worksheet.
+In this article, we will show you how to use the transpose method in VBA coding.

 We can transpose in VBA using two methods.